There are 10 top reasons couples divorce when they are empty nesters.

 Unfortunately, those problems never go away.
 And giving up on a marriage without ending it can compound the marital friction that already exists.

-So after setting the youngest up in their dorm room, and pulling away from their college campus with tears in eyes, starting divorce proceedings becomes the next logical step.
+So after setting the youngest up in their dorm room, and pulling away from their college campus with tears in their eyes, starting divorce proceedings becomes the next logical step.

 4. Differing attitudes about the empty nest: